 Rich Goodstone is the co-founder of Superfly Productions.
 Superfly is passionately driven by creating and curating culture through experiences and immersive live events and creating award winning campaigns for some of the most recognized brands in the world.
 Founded in 1996, Superfly’s expertise is building hand crafted cultural experiences with a distinct identity, such as the iconic Bonnaroo Music & Arts Festival and Outside Lands Festival.

-Gordon H. Hensley is a corporate communications strategist, writer and content creator specializing in health, tax and budget policy issues.
-He has 25 years of senior level Capitol Hill, private sector and presidential/statewide campaign experience in DC, and on the ground in over a dozen states.
-He most recently collaborated on WI Governor Scott Walker’s July, 2015 presidential announcement speech.
+Gordon Hensley, who joined the Headcount board in 2012, is a corporate communications strategist, writer and content creator specializing in health, tax and budget policy issues.
+He has 25 years of Capitol Hill, private sector and GOP presidential/statewide campaign experience in Washington, DC and on the ground in over a dozen states.

-Hensley has served as com director for the Natl Republican Senatorial Committee (NRSC) and as com director, speechwriter or consultant for Pres George H.W.
-Bush; Govs George Pataki (R-NY) , Buddy Roemer (R-LA) and Pete du Pont (R-DE); Sens Bob Corker (R-TN), Al D’Amato (R-NY), Bob Dole (R-KS), Paul Coverdell (R-GA), Gordon Smith (R-OR), Strom Thurmond (R-SC); U.S. Reps.
-David Dreier (R-CA), Vito Fossella (R-NY), Sam Johnson (R-TX), Helen Bentley (R-MD), Jim Courter (R-NJ), Joe DioGuardi (R-NY); the New York State GOP, California GOP, Natl Republican Congressional Committee (NRCC) and U.S. Senate Republican Conference.
+Before Hensley’s transition to corporate work, he previously served as communications director for the National Republican Senatorial Committee (NRSC), and as a communications director, speechwriter or consultant for President George H.W.
+Bush; Govs George Pataki (R-NY) and Buddy Roemer (R-LA); Sens Bob Corker (R-TN), Al D’Amato (R-NY), Bob Dole (R-KS), Paul Coverdell (R-GA) and Gordon Smith (R-OR); and U.S. Reps.
+David Dreier (R-CA), Vito Fossella (R-NY), Sam Johnson (R-TX), Helen Bentley (R-MD), Jim Courter (R-NJ), and Joe DioGuardi (R-NY).

 Hensley has appeared on multiple occasions at the Harvard JFK School, and has been a guest speaker or panelist at the National Press Club, LSU, UT-Austin, Rutgers Univ/Eagleton Inst and National Journal/Hotline.